 Regardless of how hardcore your setup is, it’s a good idea to at least have the following equipment:

 - A raincoat.
 It might sound super obvious, but you want a raincoat to keep your body dry and comfortable.
 If you don’t have some sort of rain repellent outer layer on, you’ll get your clothes damp which can be extremely uncomfortable.

 - Non-slip shoes.
 Be sure to have a pair of shoes on with some good grip that can handle slick surfaces.
 Keep in mind, you’ll be walking around with grilling tools and food in your hand throughout the process.
 The last thing you need is to slip and fall on a wet surface while trying to balance things in your hand or while walking through a door.

 - Use a grill caddy.
-Personally, I don’t use them when the weather is dry but I think they’re a necessity for the rain.
+Personally, I don’t use them when the weather is dry but I think they’re a borderline necessity for grilling in the rain.
 It just makes life a little easier and helps for you to stay organized.

 Quick Solutions To Keep Rain Off Your Grill

 Probably the easiest and best solution for light rain is to get a patio umbrella.
 They’re fairly affordable and also make a great addition to any back yard or patio just in general!